Checking the Lake Lower Water Levels Benefits Video: Behind the Scenes - Lowering Water Levels

 Lower Water Levels

-Now, we can lower water levels right from our office keeping you and our staff safe in the process.
-(An alarm will sound when the lake water is being lowered.)
+Now, we can open the valves and lower water levels right from our office keeping you and our staff safe in the process.
+(In the future, an alarm will sound when the lake water is being lowered.)

-It used to take staff up to a day to lower water levels at a lake.
-Now, we can respond within minutes.
+It used to take up to a day for staff to open the valves and lower water levels at a lake.
+Now, we can respond and open the valves within minutes.

 We see conditions in real time and notify first responders sooner to prepare for flooding.